Heisath/wdmc2-kernel/README.md

 	- copy the folder from release/boot into sda3.
 Rename/link the uImage-5.6 file to uImage.
 Make sure both the uImage and uRamdisk are executable
 	- extract the buster-rootfs.tar.gz on the sda3 partition
 	- copy the release/lib/ folder onto the sda3 partition (to add the 5.6 modules)
-	- adjust sda3/etc/fstab to fit your needs (you don't need seperate root / boot folders, so adjust this)
 	- boot wdmc, root password is '1234', configure/add packages as needed
 	- I suggest starting with USB stick, because this requires no changes on the internal harddisk.